neoforged/Documentation/docs/gui/screens.md

 ### Colored Rectangles

 Colored rectangles are drawn through a position color shader.
+All fill methods can take in an optional `RenderType` to specify how the rectangle should be rendered.
 There are three types of colored rectangles that can be drawn.

 First, there is a colored horizontal and vertical one-pixel wide line, `#hLine` and `#vLine` respectively. `#hLine` takes in two x coordinates defining the left and right (inclusively), the top y coordinate, and the color. `#vLine` takes in the left x coordinate, two y coordinates defining the top and bottom (inclusively), and the color.

 Second, there is the `#fill` method, which draws a rectangle to the screen.
 The line methods internally call this method.
-This takes in the left x coordinate, the top y coordinate, the right x coordinate, the bottom y coordinate, and the color.
+This takes in the left x coordinate, the top y coordinate, the right x coordinate, the bottom y coordinate, and the color. `#fillRenderType` also does the same; however, it draws the vertices without correcting the coordinate locations.

 Finally, there is the `#fillGradient` method, which draws a rectangle with a vertical gradient.
 This takes in the right x coordinate, the bottom y coordinate, the left x coordinate, the top y coordinate, the z coordinate, and the bottom and top colors.